 However, a haircut alone will not save your tank – there are very likely other small pieces of black beard algae lurking in your tank, just waiting to make an appearance.

 So, the next step is to treat the water with…

-This stuff is simply amazing for planted tanks!
+If removing black beard algae is not an option or too difficult now, this stuff is simply amazing!
 Not only does black beard algae hate it, but it will improve the growth of the other plants in your aquarium.
 This will be especially noticeable if you don’t already inject CO2.

 Using it is simple.
 Just follow the instructions.
 In my last tank, it took just a few days before I began to notice the black beard algae wither and die.

 Ensure that your water flow is adequate to deliver the Excel to every corner of your tank.